Evaluating Visual Properties via Robust HodgeRank: Experiments

 Here we choose $n=|V|=16$, which is consistent with the first two real-world datasets.
 For convenience, denote the total number of paired comparisons by SN (Sample Number), the number of outliers by ON (Outlier Number), and the outlier percentage by OP = ON/SN.
 The following will show the proposed LBI could exhibit comparable performance with LASSO for outlier detection.

-First, for each pair of (SN,OP), we compute the regularization path $\hat{\gamma}^\lambda$ of LASSO by varying regularization parameter $\lambda$ from $\infty$ to $0$, which is solved by R-package {\texttt{quadrupen}} \cite{quadrupen}.
+First, for each pair of (SN,OP), we compute the regularization path $\hat{\gamma}^\lambda$ of LASSO by varying regularization parameter $\lambda$ from $\infty$ to $0$, which is solved by R-package {\texttt{quadrupen}} \citep{quadrupen}.
 The order in which $\hat{\gamma}_{ij}^{\lambda}$ becomes nonzero gives a ranking of the edges according to their tendency to be outliers.
 Since we have the ground-truth outliers, the ROC curve can be plotted by thresholding the regularization parameter $\lambda$ at different levels which creates different true positive rates (TPR) and false positive rates (FPR).
-For example, when SN = 2000 and OP = 5\%, the ROC curve can be seen in Fig. \ref{ROC}.
-With different choices of SN and OP, Area Under the Curve (AUC) are computed with standard deviations over 20 runs and shown in Table \ref{tablasso} to measure the performance of LASSO in outlier detection.
-Moreover, comparable results returned by LBI can be found in Fig. \ref{ROC2} and Table \ref{tablb}.
+For example, when SN = 2000 and OP = 5\%, the ROC curve can be seen in Fig.\ref{ROC}.
+With different choices of SN and OP, Area Under the Curve (AUC) are computed with the average result over 20 runs and shown in Fig.\ref{fig:auc_sim} to measure the performance of LASSO in outlier detection.
+Moreover, comparable results returned by LBI can be found in Fig.\ref{ROC2} and Fig.\ref{fig:auc_sim}.
 It can be seen that when samples are large and outliers are sparse, the AUC of both of these two methods are close to 1.
 This implies that both LASSO and LBI can provide an accurate estimation of outliers (indicated by a small FPR with large TPR).
-Fig. \ref{pathlasso}, \ref{pathlbi} illustrate the regularization path examples of LASSO and LBI.
+Fig.\ref{pathlasso}, \ref{pathlbi} illustrate the regularization path examples of LASSO and LBI.

-We note that when OP = 50\%, i.e., half of the edges are reverted by outliers, Table \ref{tablasso} and \ref{tablb} both show a rapid decrease of AUC to about 0.5, which is the performance of random guess.
+We note that when OP = 50\%, i.e., half of the edges are reverted by outliers, Fig.\ref{fig:auc_sim} shows a rapid decrease of AUC to about 0.5, which is the performance of random guess.
 This is as expected, since when more than half of the edges are perturbed, it is impossible to distinguish the signal from noise by any method.
-A phase transition can be observed in these two tables, that AUC rapidly increases to 1 as long as OP drops below 50\% and SN increases.
+A phase transition can be observed in figure, that AUC rapidly increases to 1 as long as OP drops below 50\% and SN increases.

 The simulated example mentioned above tells us that LBI could exhibit similar performance with LASSO in most cases when sample numbers are not large.
 But when the sample number grows to be large, LASSO paths will be too expensive to compute while LBI still scales up.
 The following experiment provides such an example.